wp-plugins/itro-popup/readme.txt

 * Settable countdown for automatic closing.
 * Settable coockie expiration time for the next popup visualization.
 * Add block for adult-content site.
-* Custom HTML code to display whatever you want.
+* Custom text to display whatever you want with WP editor.
 * All great explaned by tips in admin pannel.
 * All in a very easy way to use!